Psalm 70 – Help Quickly, O Lord

 This psalm is titled To the Chief Musician.
 A Psalm of David.
 To bring to remembrance.
 This psalm certainly has the sense of remembrance, in that it is almost the same as Psalm 40:13-17.

-“This prayer is the shield, spear, thunderbolt and defense against every attack of rear, presumption [and] lukewarmness…which are especially dominant today.”
+“This prayer is the shield, spear, thunderbolt and defense against every attack of fear, presumption [and] lukewarmness…which are especially dominant today.”
 (Martin Luther, cited in James Montgomery Boice)

 A. The plea for deliverance.